junqing-zhang/junqing-zhang.github.io/_posts/2019-12-15-blog-post-lora-lorawan.md

 date: 2019-12-15
 permalink: /posts/2019/12/blog-post-lora-lorawan/
 categories:
+  - Resources
+  - Wireless
+tags:
   - LoRaWAN
-tags:
-  - resources
-  - lorawan
 ---

 LoRa/LoRaWAN is a new IoT technique which is very suitable for energy efficient and long range communications.
 This paper summarizes resources for LoRa and LoRaWAN.